day8/re-frame/docs/SubscriptionsCleanup.md

 So, these two subscriptions are *not* "the same":  `[:some-event 42]`  `[:some-event "blah"]`.
-Even though they involve the same event id, `:some-event`, the query vectors do not test `=`. though they involve the same event id, `:some-event`, the query vectors do not test `=`.
+Even though they involve the same event id, `:some-event`, the query vectors do not test `=`.

 This feature shakes out nicely because re-frame has a data oriented design.

 ***